stackbit-projects/siweb-5d493/index.md

     section_id: about
     content: >
       Born and raised in Texas.
 Lived, worked, and studied many years in California, DC, Central Europe and the Middle East.
-Just omni-curious I suppose.
-Can you blame me?
-This world is just too dang interesting y'all!
+Omni-curious about most everything.
+This world is too big for one lifetime y'all!
     actions:
       - type: action
         template: action